fan-ziqi/robot_lab/README.md

 docker compose --env-file .env.base --file docker-compose.yaml up
 ```

-This will start the services defined in your `docker-compose.yaml` file, including isaac-lab-template.
+This will start the services defined in your `docker-compose.yaml` file, including robot-lab.

 If you want to run it in detached mode (in the background), use: